ANNOUNCEMENT - December 2018

 What else is going on:

 The planned temporary closure of the Noosa North shore Beach Campground HAS BEEN DELAYED till the End of April 2019, this is to allow for further investigation into the essential site improvements.
 The works include a camp kitchen, additional toilets and a disabled amenity.
-See the PROJECT NEWS for further information.
+See the Project news above for further information.

 How to get here: